maryambagheri1989/Magnifier/ReadMe.txt

 2-	Go to the directory of your installation, then ptolemy/domains, 3-	Replace the atc folder with our atc folder,
 4-	Note that we have changed several parameters of the DE director and the SDF director from private/protected to public.
-	Therefore, replace the DEDirector.class (and .java) and SDFDirector.class (and .java) with the previous ones, 5-	Invoke the vergil,
+	Therefore, replace the DEDirector.java and SDFDirector.java with the previous ones, 5-	Invoke the vergil,
 6-	After coming vergil up, go to the atc/demo/FirstPolicy and select a model.